john-wood-usu/BIOL3070-Wood/JOHNWOOD_UPDATED_TEMPLATE-Warm-up-mosquitoes.md

 host_species_colors <- species_colors
 ```

-## Fill in 2nd analysis/plot e.g. generalized linear model
+## *Figure 3* - House Finch Blood Meal Count vs. WNV-Positive Pools & WNV Positvity Rate Generalized Linear Model

+Two generalized linear models were performed to statistically evaluate
+the relationship seen in the barplots.
+The first tested the correlation
-The strength of which house finch blood meal count predicted whether a
+between house finch blood meal count and whether not a pool had at least
-site had WNV-positive pools or a higher WNV positivty rate was tested.
-These statistical tests formally evaluate the visual relationship seen
-in the previous barplot.
+one positive WNV result.
+The second tested the relationship between
+house finch blood meal count and the amount of positive tests in a
+location to further solidify any correlation.

 *Fill in here… Explain that you tested whether the presence or number of
 house finch blood meals predicts whether a site had WNV-positive pools